sudebaker/watch_battery/README.md

 python-dbus

 ### System requirements
-1.User must be in video group (or what you want group) in order to write in special file.
-2.Write a /etc/udev/rules.d/90-backlight.rules with:
+1.User must be in video group (or what you want group) in order to write in special file 2.Write a /etc/udev/rules.d/90-backlight.rules with:
 > SUBSYSTEM=="backlight", ACTION=="add", \
   RUN+="/bin/chgrp video /sys/class/backlight/%k/brightness", \